TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/lobster/index.md

 {% endraw %}

-Hello World in Lobster was written by:
+[Hello World](https://sampleprograms.io/projects/hello-world) in [Lobster](https://sampleprograms.io/languages/lobster) was written by:

 - Abel D

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Sep 16 2019 13:08:15.
 The solution was first committed on Sep 14 2019 12:41:02.
 As a result, documentation below may be outdated.